Differential Operators for Siegel-Jacobi forms: Introduction

+This is the definition of Ziegler in\cite{Ziegler}.
+In this definition of Jacobi forms, we did not ask for any growth conditions, such as assuming they are holomorphic or eigenfunctions of some differential operator.
+Since our purpose is concentrated on differential operators, although these conditions are needed in practise, now we do not assume this.
 The set of Jacobi forms of weight $k$ and index $M$ is denoted by $J_{k,M}$, and the subset of holomorphic Jacobi forms are denoted by $J_{k,M}^{hol}$.
-For details of Jacobi forms we refer to \cite{Zagier} and \cite{Ziegler}.

-The idea in this article is that if we view the Siegel-Jacobi space as a Riemann surface with an invariant metric under the Jacobi group, then the connection associated to this metric maps invariant sections to invariant sections.
-Thus we can get differentials of the invariant vector bundles, especially, derivations of Jacobi forms.

-In section 2 we recall the concept of Levi-Civita connection and in the Siegel-Jacobi space case, this connection $D$ can be computed out and will be given by matrix form, the explicit proof will be given in section 5.

-In section 3 we consider the degree one case in detail.
-By taking connections on the invariant form $h=fy^k \exp(-4\pi mv^2/y)\overline{f}$, we get two raising operators $D_1$ and $D_2$(written as $X_+,Y_+$ in \cite{Berndt Schmidt}) and the non-holomorphic heat operator.
-With more transformations we obtain the lowering operators $\delta_1,\delta_2$(written as $X_-,Y_-$ in \cite{Berndt Schmidt}).
-Our proof can be generalized to higher degree cases easily.

-In modular case, we not only have non-holomorphic differential operators but also the holomorphic Serre derivatives.
-In the Jacobi case, we see that things are similar.
-The Eisenstein series and twisted Eisenstein series are called quasi-Jacobi forms in \cite{Libgober}, and are used to define holomorphic or meromorphic differential operators for index 0 Jacobi forms.
-We will generalize these in Theorem 3.6 to general Jacobi forms, and obtain several meromorphic differential operators.
-One of these operators is correspondent to the Serre derivative for modular forms via the famous isomorphism $J_{k,1}^{hol}\sim M_{k-\frac{1}{2}}$

-In section 4 we consider higher degree cases.
-As for Jacobi forms on $\mathbb{H}\times\mathbb{C}^m$, things are almost the same as the degree one case, but now we get not two but $m+1$ raising operators and lowering operators.
-Also we can define the heat operator and change the non-holomorphic operators into meromorphic ones in Theorem 4.3.

-As for higher degree cases with $n>1$, we are not able to get linear operators.
-However we can define some operators in the determinant form, including both raising and lowering and the heat operator, generalizing the classical case.
-Explicitly we get \begin{theorem} Let $f\in J_{k,m}$ be a Jacobi form on $\mathbb{H}_{n,m}$.
-Then we have